cmu-sei/iides/notes.md

  - some of the employment types don't make sense now that Job is its own entity
 - TTP:
   - not loving the techniques, they overlap a lot
-- Do we need the specific lists of substances and psychological issues?

 - org-relationship vs orgRole: the vocabulatries are identical
 - iron out the zero, one, or more relationships in the erd